Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "Does it always come back to Finn for you?" she spat, smacking her purse down on the wood of the piano and ignoring the second whole-body jump Rachel gave.
 "Are you really that obsessed?
 Because, frankly, it's a little—no, check that—a lot creepy," she hissed, and Rachel flinched.
 She wasn't the least bit sorry.

 "You have to admit that he serves as somewhat of an epicenter for our problems with each other," she replied softly, as if her tone would prevent that statement as serving as yet another provocation for Quinn.

 She sneered, raising a hand to count on her fingers.
 "Other than the fact that you're annoying and loud and—"

-"You didn't seem so bothered on our trip together earlier this week," Rachel retorted easily, mimicking the blonde as she took a step forward for each point.
+"You didn't seem so bothered on our trip together earlier this week," Rachel retorted easily, mimicking Quinn as she took a step forward for each point.
 "Or at lunch afterward, or while we rehearsed our—"